-It has a great caravan park with a toilets that are cleaner than the average operating theatre, a new(ish) pool/recreation centre, a good and helpful visitor centre, good coffee at the cafe and the Best Western Motel while looking entirely uninviting from the outside is newly and relatively tastefully renovated and its restaurant ‘Russian Jack’s,’ named after a gold mining legend, is also more than passable.
+It has a great caravan park with a toilets that are cleaner than the average hospital operating theatre, a new(ish) pool/recreation centre, a good and helpful visitor centre, good coffee at the cafe and a Best Western Motel which, while looking entirely uninviting from the outside, is newly and relatively tastefully renovated and has a restaurant which is more than passable, called “Russian Jack’s” and named after a gold mining legend, .

 Our first stop on entering town is to fuel up and then to the tourist bureau.
-We are beautifully serviced by two very efficient tourist workers who may well have been abandoned when Priscilla Queen of the Desert passed through.
+We are beautifully serviced by two very efficient tourist workers who look as if they may well have been abandoned when Priscilla Queen of the Desert passed through.

 We ask about tyre repairs and I race off to find the recommended location but it is very closed.
-The only solution to that problem is more coffee.
-As it turns out Halls Creek is more multicultural than one might have imagined and we are served good coffee at the Bakery by a South American woman who clearly knows her coffee.
+The only solution to that problem is more coffee because it has turned out that Halls Creek is more multicultural than one might have imagined and we were served good coffee at the Bakery by a South American woman who clearly knows her coffee.

-I return to find Kaylee on the phone to Telstra again.
+I return to the bakery to find Kaylee on the phone to Telstra again.
 The frustration meter has finally reached the red zone and I fear for her blood pressure levels.
 My attempts to persuade her to calm down are met with a stream of invective and arm movements that resemble a manic semaphore operator.
-I retreat.
+I retreat with my coffee.
 Kaylee gives up.
 We head for the campground.

 According to Jill, she has camped with two groups of lesbian campers at different times.
 Both have been very neat and therefore, so the theory goes, if two women campers are neat they are, ipso facto, lesbians.
 We question her on her theory and the margin of error.
 Did she run controls?
 No satisfactory answers are forthcoming.
 Further research and larger samples are required.